WISE-Community/WISE-DEPRECATED/README.md

 Get WISE running locally using Docker: https://github.com/WISE-Community/WISE/wiki/WISE-Docker

 Setup WISE Local Development
+* Develop WISE without IDE for Windows and Mac OSX developers using Docker (quick and easy, recommeded if you have OSX or Windows): https://github.com/WISE-Community/WISE/wiki/How-to-Setup-WISE:-Local-Development-Environment-using-Docker
-* Develop WISE without IDE (quick and easy, suitable for most): https://github.com/WISE-Community/WISE/wiki/How-to-Setup-WISE:-Local-Development-Environment-without-using-IDE
+* Develop WISE without IDE for Mac OSX developers (quick and easy, recommeded if you have OSX and want an alternative to the Docker method above): https://github.com/WISE-Community/WISE/wiki/How-to-Setup-WISE:-Local-Development-Environment-without-using-IDE-(MAC-OSX)
 * Develop WISE with Eclipse (longer to set up but provides more debugging options): https://github.com/WISE-Community/WISE/wiki/How-to-Setup-WISE:-Local-Development-Environment-using-Eclipse

 Setup WISE on a Server: https://github.com/WISE-Community/WISE/wiki/How-to-Setup-WISE-on-a-Server